elexis/elexis-environment/README.md

 ## Initial start

-`./ee system cmd up -d` will instantiate all containers. `./ee system cmd ps` shows the current state of all containers.
+`./ee system cmd up -d --build` will instantiate all containers. `./ee system cmd ps` shows the current state of all containers.

 Please see [notes](docs/notes.md) for FAQs and remarks.